pathable/meteor-galaxy-auto-scaling/CI.md

 [JobDSL](https://jenkinsci.github.io/job-dsl-plugin/) plugin is a great way to configure Jenkins without using the UI, this way you will have code setting up Jenkins for you automatically.

+ First make sure you have mgas installed in your CI server `yarn global add @pathable/meteor-galaxy-auto-scaling`, ideally you would create a job also for this then you could easily update.

  Follow one example of how to set up `mgas` with this plugin to run every two minutes to auto -scale two different apps.
 ```